Leadership Self-Assessment | Coherence Check | Ojasity

 Share the Wheel

-I push decisions to where the information lives and deliberately build the readiness for people to handle them, even when it's faster to decide myself.
+I push decisions to where the information lives, even when it's faster to decide myself.

 NeverAlmost Always